mdmrk/site/src/content/blog/sdl-zig-wrapper.md

 }
 ```

-The final look of the first example would look like this:
+The final look of the first example would end up like this:

 ```zig
 const zsdl = @import("zsdl");